 “When a Truoer of old got tired of his surroundings, or they changed, as they often did, he picked up his house bodily, and rolled or floated it elsewhere,” Ina May (Small) Snow wrote in 1944.
 She referred specifically to her great uncle, Arnold Small, who moved his Truro house to what became 38 Commercial Street.
 In 1928, Ina’s mother, Harriet A. (Bixby) Small, sold the property to Jessie G. Cuyler, whose home this was until her death in 1946.
+As you can see in the photo below, the house was turned into the kind of double-decker one might expect to see in Dorchester.
 The Cuyler estate sold 38 Commercial to Lawrence and Helene Richmond, who replaced it with a garage.

 Lauren Richmond wrote on 14 November 2009: My father, Lawrence Richmond, did, indeed purchase 38 Commercial Street in 1947.
 He had the triple-decker house that was there torn down, but he had the local carpenters use the salvageable building materials (it was after the war and materials were scarce) to build a screened porch and garage/attic.
 The yard is generous because it is a double-size lot, but the footprint of the building that was at 38 Commercial Street originally is still a built part of the property.
 The current owner is Gilbert Schulenberg along with his partner, Bill Smith.